wallace-js/wallace/README.md

 1. You can override all behaviour at a granular level, which offers a degree of safety.
 2. It is based on previous (unreleased) frameworks used in production for years on sites like [healthmatters.io](https://healthmatters.io).
-3. If you give it a star, it will rapidly attract more use, encounter more edge cases, and attract more development :-)
+3. You can attract more users and contributors by giving it a star!

 ## Usage